tensorleap/leap-cli/pkg/tensorleapapi/docs/Dashlet.md

 ### NewDashlet

-`func NewDashlet(cid string, layout SizedLayout, type_ string, data AnalyticsDashletData, name string, collectionIds []string, ) *Dashlet`
+`func NewDashlet(cid string, layout SizedLayout, type_ string, data PopulationExplorationDashletData, name string, collectionIds []string, ) *Dashlet`

 NewDashlet instantiates a new Dashlet object
 This constructor will assign default values to properties that have it defined,